ssharoff/ssharoff.github.io/README.md

 with the computers by providing the ability to produce new texts in response to prompts.
 Fundamental research in this area is at the core of my expertise, I've been doing this since my own PhD in the 1990s.
-This pre-dated LLMs, but the idea of linking [language to meanings](../publications/1999-interact.pdf) remains the same.
-One of my recent papers on the [diversity of texts on the Web](./publications/2020-LREC-anatomy.pdf) has been cited by some of the [GPT creators from OpenAI](https://arxiv.org/abs/2212.14578).
+This pre-dated LLMs, but that's the same idea of linking [language to meanings](../publications/1999-interact.pdf) (the topic of my PhD was on a general language model for converting prompts to SQL).
+Back to 2020s, one of my recent papers on the [diversity of texts on the Web](./publications/2020-LREC-anatomy.pdf) has been cited by some of the [GPT creators from OpenAI](https://arxiv.org/abs/2212.14578).
 See also [my collection of curious cases](./GPT-collection.html) of testing